shimoura/human-multi-area-model/README.md

 --------------------------------------------------------------------------------

 ### User instructions
-The Jupyter Notebook `humam_tutorial.ipynb` illustrates the simulation workflow with a down-scaled version of the multi-area model.
+The Jupyter Notebook `humam_tutorial.ipynb` illustrates the simulation workflow with a down-scaled version of the human multi-area model.
 This notebook can be explored and executed online in the Jupyter Lab provided by EBRAINS without the need to install any software yourself.<br>
 * Prerequisites: an [EBRAINS](https://www.ebrains.eu/) account.
 If you don’t have it yet, register at [register page](https://iam.ebrains.eu/auth/realms/hbp/protocol/openid-connect/registrations?response_type=code&client_id=xwiki&redirect_uri=https://wiki.ebrains.eu).
 Please note: registering an EBRAINS account requires an institutional email.<br>
 * If you plan to only run the model, instead of making and saving changes you made, go to [Try it on EBRAINS](#try-it-on-ebrains-1); Should you want to adjust the parameters, save the changes you made, go to [Fork the repository and save your changes](#fork-the-repository-and-save-your-changes).